-Prior to each maintenance effort, grain size analysis of the beach-quality sand proposed for use will be provided to the OCCL for review.
-OCCL will review the proposed sand under the existing SSBN sand source guidelines.
-OCCL sand source approval will be required prior to initiating each maintenance effort.
+Prior to each maintenance effort, grain size analysis of the beach-quality sand proposed for use would be provided to the OCCL for review.
+OCCL would review the proposed sand under the existing SSBN sand source guidelines.
+OCCL sand source approval would be required prior to initiating each maintenance effort.

-Six months after placement, a composite sand sample from the berm will be analyzed for grain size distribution.
-These data will be compared to the pre-placement beach sample and berm maintenance fill sand sample data to document any changes in character to the beach sand.
+Six months after placement, a composite sand sample from the berm would be analyzed for grain size distribution.
+These data would be compared to the pre-placement beach sample and berm maintenance fill sand sample data to document any changes in character to the beach sand.